tschm/cradle/CONTRIBUTING.md

 - [Write unit tests](#writing-unit-tests)
 - Run the [unit tests](#running-unit-tests) and check that they're passing

-## Building cvxcli from source
+## Building cradle from source

-You'll need to build cvxcli locally in order to start editing code.
+You'll need to build cradle locally in order to start editing code.
-To install cvxcli from source, clone the Github repository, navigate to its root, and run the following command:
+To install cradle from source, clone the Github repository, navigate to its root, and run the following command:

 ```bash